 - 1. The PI makes a preliminary determination that a protocol is eligible for exempt review based on an assessment of the protocol establishing that it falls into one or more of the categories specified in the federal regulations.
 The IRB Office makes the final determination regarding whether a protocol is eligible for exemption. - 2.
-The PI submits a completed application, which designated IRB staff screen along with the informed consent process and documentation, for completeness and accuracy.
-The designated IRB staff reviews the PI's exempt category selection for appropriateness.
-If it is clear to the designated IRB staff that the application does not meet the criteria for exempt review, the designated IRB staff contacts the PI and recommends that he/she consider revising and resubmitting their application. - 3.
-Based on the screening, IRB staff contact the PI for any additional information needed for a thorough review.
+The PI submits a completed application, which designated IRB staff screen to ensure the protocol is ready for review (e.g., current CITI training, candidate's proposal presentation with approvals, etc.). - 3.
+Based on the screening, IRB staff may return the submission to the PI or contact the PI with questions or to schedule a meeting.